 Accelerate customer, end-market, and technology diversification through strategic mergers and acquisitions.
 We have a history of executing successful acquisitions that have been key to our growth and profitability.
-We continuously look for strategic opportunities that could facilitate our efforts to further diversify into other growing end markets as well as expand our presence in our existing end markets such as aerospace and defense.
+Historically, we focused on strategic opportunities that could facilitate our efforts to further diversify into other growing end markets.
+Now that we have a well-diversified end market mix, our focus is to expand our presence in our existing end markets, particularly aerospace and defense which has long product and program lifetimes.
 We will also look for strategic opportunities that further strengthen our leading-edge technology capabilities.
-For example, the acquisition of Anaren in 2018 added critical RF engineering, simulation and integration capabilities and the acquisition of certain assets of i3 Electronics, Inc. (i3) in 2019 allowed us to broaden our technology portfolio for high mix, low volume advanced technology PCBs.
+For example, the acquisition of Anaren in 2018 added critical RF engineering, simulation and integration capabilities, the acquisition of certain assets of i3 Electronics, Inc. (i3) in 2019 allowed us to broaden our technology portfolio for high mix, low volume advanced technology PCBs, and the most recent acquisition of Telephonics in 2022 significantly broadens TTM's aerospace and defense product offering vertically into highly engineered integrated mission system solutions and horizontally into surveillance and communications markets, while strengthening our position in radar systems.

 Accelerate our expansion into growing markets using our advanced technology as a key point of differentiation.
 With rising requirements for faster data transmission, shrinking features (i.e., lightweight and thin), and lower power consumption, many PCB designs have migrated to more complex HDI PCBs from conventional multi-layer PCB technologies.
-This trend began with PCBs used in portable devices such as smartphones and other mobile devices but has become an increasing trend in other end markets, such as automotive, networking/communications, medical, and aerospace and defense.
+This trend began with PCBs used in portable devices such as smartphones and other mobile devices but has become an increasing trend in other end markets, such as automotive, networking, medical, and aerospace and defense.
 As our customers consolidate their supply chains, our objective is to differentiate ourselves as a strategic supplier with the technology breadth to meet most, if not all, of our customers' PCB and RF related requirements.
+In the defense industry, there is growing use of electronics, particularly RF/Microwave technologies to develop AESA radars and other integrated mission systems that demonstrate significant performance improvement over traditional systems.

 Address customer needs in all stages of the product life cycle.
 By providing a one-stop solution, we work to service our customers' needs from the earliest stages of product design and development through volume production.
 We believe that by servicing our customers early in the development process, we are able to demonstrate our capabilities and establish an incumbent position early in the product development cycle, which translates into additional opportunities as our customers move into volume production.
 We believe our expertise is enhanced by our ability to deliver highly complex PCBs to customers in significantly compressed lead times.
 This rapid delivery service enables OEMs to develop sophisticated electronic products more quickly and reduce their time to market.
 We believe we will be able to continue to increase customer engagement with customized RF solutions from the concept stage through volume production, which typically results in intensified customer engagement.
+Further, by providing complete engineered systems, we are working more closely with the end customer, providing them with a more complete final product which also enhances our early engagement.

 Deliver consistently strong financial performance and execute on our balance sheet strategy.
 We aspire to deliver industry-leading financial performance.
 We expect to achieve this by servicing our customers' needs in higher-growth end markets in a cost-efficient and effective manner.
-We believe that this strategy will allow us to generate strong cash flows, which will provide us with the financial flexibility for continued growth investments and return of capital to shareholders.
+We believe that this strategy will allow us to generate strong cash flows, which will provide us with the financial flexibility for continued investments for growth and return of capital to shareholders.